trouve-antoine/react-redux-socket/README.md

 It uses socket.io by default, but I guess it could be ported to other socket libraries without much troubles (I'm a bit worried about connection and re-connection though).

+**Version 2 has been released.
+It is not compatible with verion 1.x**

 ## Client side (basic usage)

 Implemented as a small redux middleware: